mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![NN3Inputs](https://github.com/mpinar/MachineLearning/blob/master/3%20input%20neural%20net.png?raw=true)

-After training I have formed another matrix from the test part of the Exchange Dataset.
-What differs from the training matrix is the prediction column.
+After training another matrix is formed to test the part of the Exchange Dataset.
+The difference from the training matrix is the prediction column.

 | First Day      |    Second Day | Third Day  |
 | :--------: | :--------:| :---------: |